Help center

 Competition: 31 g/m + 73 g/m

-Yes, the SEA.AI vision unit is waterproof (IP67) and has been tested in extreme conditions to ensure watertightness, temperature, shock, vibration, and salt water resistance.
+Yes, the SEA.AI camera systems are waterproof (IP67) and have been tested in extreme conditions to ensure watertightness, temperature, shock, vibration, and salt water resistance.
 The lenses of the cameras carry a special coating for protection against the most extreme weather conditions and dirt.

-There is no user maintenance to be done unless your system endures long periods without rain.
-In that specific case, it might be necessary to clean lenses from time to time.
+User maintenance is not required unless your system endures very long periods without rain.
+In specific cases, it might be necessary to clean lenses with fresh water from time to time.

-The SEA.AI System is compatible with the most common MFDs.
+Offshore and Competition models are compatible with most common MFDs from B&G, Raymarine, Garmin and Furuno.
 Please get in touch with us to check compatibility.

 All technical documentation is available in our External Library.
 Please follow the link below to access this customer dedicated FTP site.